Rockyjoshiya/SpaceXLaunchPrograms/README.md

 # SpaceXLaunchPrograms

-Angular application for listing and show all launches by SpaceX program.
+Angular application for listing and show all launches by SpaceX program with filters.

 ## Stack Details
  - Angular 9.1.15